What is the European Local Democracy Week?

 Who is responsible for this event?

 The Congress of Local and Regional Authorities, as a political assembly composed of elected officials from local and regional authorities of the 47 member states of the Council of Europe, is responsible for the coordination of ELDW across Europe.
-John Warmisham, member of the Congress and Salford (UK) City Council, is the political Coordinator of the Week.
-More info on contacts.
+Dubravka Suica, member of the Congress, is the political Coordinator of the Week.
+More information in the contacts section of this website.

 The European dimension of local democracy